Why does Altamir invest exclusively with Apax Partners ?

 - Listed investments are valued at the closing price of the last day of the reporting period.

-- Apax Partners France applies an adjustment (in a range of 5% to 25%) to listed shares that are subject to a lock-up, and also in extenuating circumstances.
+- Apax Partners SAS applies an adjustment (in a range of 5% to 25%) to listed shares that are subject to a lock-up, and also in extenuating circumstances.

 - Apax Partners LLP generally does not apply adjustments to its listed investments, but may do so if warranted by extenuating circumstances (not including lock-up restrictions).